mmai/glicko2js/README.md

 ## Usage

-You init a ranking and create players with initial ratings, rating deviations and volatilities.
+First we initiate a ranking manager and create players with initial ratings, rating deviations and volatilities.

 ``` javascript
 var glicko2 = require('glicko2');